Nikita (song)

 "Nikita" is a song by British musician Elton John and lyricist Bernie Taupin, performed by John.
-It is from John's nineteenth studio album Ice on Fire and was released as its lead single on 4 October 1985, charting at number three on the UK singles chart, peaking at number seven in the United States, and reaching the top 10 worldwide, topping the charts of eight countries.
+It is from John's nineteenth studio album, Ice on Fire (1985), and was released by Rocket as its lead single on 4 October 1985, charting at number three on the UK singles chart, peaking at number seven in the United States, and reaching the top 10 worldwide, topping the charts of eight countries.
 The song features George Michael on backing vocals and Nik Kershaw on guitar.
+The accompanying music video depicts John's attempted romance of a blonde female East German border guard at a Berlin border crossing.

 Song synopsis

 In the song, John describes his crush on a person called Nikita, an East German border guard patrolling the Berlin Wall whom he cannot meet because he is not allowed into East Germany.
 Though the name Nikita can refer to women in other languages, it is a male name in Russian.
 In interviews, John has said that he was aware of Nikita being a male name in Russian.